 - To facilitate completion of the first 1-mile section of this restoration project, approximately 63,300 cubic yards of excess gravel was exported from the restoration site for beneficial reuses elsewhere in Summit County.

 Swan River Fishery

 One of the long term project goals is to restore a Colorado River cutthroat trout population to the Swan River main stem.
 Currently, cutthroat trout are isolated to the North Fork of the Swan River by a natural fish barrier, which prevents the upstream migration of brook trout.
 Though restoring a cutthroat trout population is a long term goal, annual fishery surveys reveal a healthy brook trout fishery and burgeoning mottled sculpin fishery are becoming established.
 Below are recent fish survey reports completed by Colorado Parks and Wildlife.

 Swan River Reach B Restoration

 Building on the success of the Reach A restoration, Reach B restoration aims to reclaim the immediately upstream segment to a similar naturalized condition.
-Reach B restoration will naturalize 4,800 lineal feet of channel, 6.3 acres of riparian floodplain, create two acres of wetlands, and 13.3 acres of uplands.
-Though the new stream channel will support a thriving population of native mottled sculpin, as well as brook and brown trout, it will also advance a broader project goal of restoring a Colorado River cutthroat trout population to the watershed.
+Reach B restoration will naturalize 4,800 lineal feet of channel, 13 acres of riparian floodplain, and 8 acres of upland habitat.
+The new stream channel will support a thriving population of native mottled sculpin, as well as brook and brown trout and provide terrestrial wildlife habitat as well.

 A naturalized valley condition provides greatly enhanced fish and wildlife habitat, as well as educational and recreational opportunities.
 As the project is ongoing, and many locations are fragile or potentially dangerous, we ask the public to respect posted closures.
 Additional information about the Swan River Restoration Project is available at Restore the Swan River, the Swan River Restoration Project Blog, and in the documents below: